zacanger/niddesa/text/generated-translations/mahaniddesa/07-sinhala-google.md

 Does.
 One house breaks down and is in danger.
 He also commits adultery and lies Says, thus getting dirty.
 He captured kings and tortured them.
 Whipped cream.
 Pierced with canes.
 Pierced with a half-broken stick.
 Hands cut off feet Cut off both limbs.
 The ear cuts both the nose and the earlobes.
-Bilangathalika is karma And.
-Sankamundika karma, the act of pulling something rough until the head is white And.
-Rahu, who puts a thorn in his mouth, also does karma.
-Jotimalika is karma And.
-Hatthapajjothika also does karma.
-Erakavatthika does karma.
-Cherakavasi Even if karma is done.
-Even if karma is done.
-Balisamansika does karma.
+Bilangathalika is kamma And.
+Sankamundika kamma, the act of pulling something rough until the head is white And.
+Rahu, who puts a thorn in his mouth, also does kamma.
+Jotimalika is kamma And.
+Hatthapajjothika also does kamma.
+Erakavatthika does kamma.
+Cherakavasi Even if kamma is done.
+Even if kamma is done.
+Balisamansika does kamma.
-Kahapanika also does karma.
-Kharapatachchika also does karma.
-If the shield is convertible Doing karma.
+Kahapanika also does kamma.
+Kharapatachchika also does kamma.
+If the shield is convertible Doing kamma.
 He also performs the ritual of burning wrapped in straw.
 Sprinkle with heated oil.
 Never get dogs.
 Even if the spike is still alive.
 The head is cut off by the sword.
 This is how it becomes a dream.
 Again crushed by lust All that was taken was the ship going to the ocean in search of crops.
 Winter or